runtimeverification/evm-semantics/proofs/erc20/README.md

 EVM-Specific ERC20 Specification
 ================================

-We present a refinement of ERC20-K that specifies all of its detailed behaviors in EVM level.
+We present a refinement of ERC20-K that specifies its detailed behaviors in EVM level.

-In addition to the high-level ERC20 logic specified in ERC20-K, the EVM-level specification specifies EVM-specific details such as gas consumption, data layout in local memory and storage, ABI encoding, byte representation of the program, and arithmetic overflows.
+In addition to the high-level ERC20 logic specified in ERC20-K, the EVM-level specification captures EVM-specific details such as gas consumption, data layout in storage, ABI encoding, byte representation of the program, and arithmetic overflows.

-We present the low-level specification in a succinct form using the abstractions introduced in [VERIFICATION module](../../verification.md).
+We present the low-level specification in a succinct form using the abstractions introduced in the module [VERIFICATION](../../verification.md).

 ### Call data

-The ABI call abstraction allows to specify the call data as a usual function call expression:
+The ABI call abstraction allows to specify the call data in a function call notation:

 ```
-#abiCallData("balanceOf", #address(OWNER))
+#abiCallData("transfer", #address(TO), #uint256(VALUE))
 ```

-instead of specifying the actual byte array:
+instead of specifying the underlying byte array:

 ```
-F1 : F2 : F3 : F4 : O1 : ... : O32
+F1 : F2 : F3 : F4 : T1 : ... : T32 : V1 : ... : V32
 ```

-where `F1 : F2 : F3 : F4` is the byte-array representation of 1889567281, a hash value of the function signature ABI encoding, and `O1 : ... : O32` is the byte-array representation of `OWNER`, the argument.
+where `F1 : F2 : F3 : F4` is the byte-array representation of 2835717307, the hash value of the function signature ABI encoding, `T1 : ... : T32` is the byte-array representation of `TO`, and `V1 : ... : V32` is the one of `VALUE`.

 ### Local memory

 The memory abstraction allows to specify the local memory as a map over words instead of byte-arrays.

-For example, we specify that the return value `BAL` is stored in the return address `RET_ADDR` succinctly:
+For example, we succinctly specify that a return value `1` is stored in a return address `RET_ADDR`:

 ```
-.Map[ RET_ADDR := #asByteStackInWidth(BAL, 32) ]
+.Map[ RET_ADDR := #asByteStackInWidth(1, 32) ]
 ```

-instead of specifying the actual byte-array:
+instead of specifying the underlying byte-array:

 ```
-.Map[ RET_ADDR      := BAL0  ]
+.Map[ RET_ADDR      := 0  ]
-    [ RET_ADDR + 1  := BAL1  ]
+    [ RET_ADDR + 1  := 0  ]
     ...
-    [ RET_ADDR + 31 := BAL31 ]
+    [ RET_ADDR + 31 := 1 ]
 ```

 ### Storage

-The storage specifies permanent data such as `totalSupply` value, `balance` map, and `allowance` map.
+The storage accommodates permanent data such as the `balances` map.

-The map is stored in a way that the map entries are scattered over the entire storage space where the hash of each key is used to determine the location.
+A map is laid out in the storage where the map entries are scattered over the entire storage space for which the hash of each key is used to determine the location.

 The detailed mechanism of calculating the location varies by compilers.
 In Viper, for example, `map[key1][key2]` is stored at the location:

 ```
 hash(hash(pos(map)) + key1) + key2
 ```

 where `pos(map)` is the position of `map` in the program, and `+` is the addition modulo `2^256`, while in Solidity, it is stored at:

 ```
 hash(key2 ++ hash(key1 ++ pos(map)))
 ```

 where `++` is the byte-array concatenation.